Kushvinth-Madhavan/COCO/README.md

 # NoteFlow - Smart Notes App 📝

-A modern iOS note-taking application built with SwiftUI that focuses on simplicity and seamless Google authentication.
+A modern Ai iOS note-taking application built with SwiftUI that focuses on simplicity

-## Features ✨

-- **Google Sign-In Integration**
-  - Secure authentication using Google Sign-In
-  - Persistent login state
-  - Smooth authentication flow with loading states
-  - No UI flicker during auth state restoration

-- **Notes Management**
-  - Create and store notes
-  - Rich text support
-  - Emoji support for note categorization
-  - Modern, clean UI design

-- **User Experience**
-  - Fluid animations
-  - Responsive interface
-  - Persistent data storage
-  - Optimized performance

 ## Technical Stack 🛠